TOTPRadius : Azure AD Proxy mode

 Configuration

-Follow the instructions below to configure your TOTPRadius in Azure AD Proxy mode.
+Follow the instructions below to configure your TOTPRadius in Azure AD (Microsoft Entra ID) Proxy mode.
 Before proceeding with the settings of TOTPRadius, you need to create an app registration within Azure.

 1. Navigate to the Microsoft Azure Portal and authenticate.